Rachel-Thu/SimpleProject2/README.md

 # Peaky Blinders – SimpleProjet2

-A simple static website inspired by the *Peaky Blinders* theme, built with HTML and CSS.
+A simple static website inspired by the *Peaky Blinders* theme, built with HTML and CSS Flex Method.
 It features simple layout, custom styling, and responsive structure.

 ## 🌐 Live Demo